New Ways of Thinking and Revolutionary Common Sense

 I earned my Bachelor's and Master's degrees via online programs at the universities, and I really enjoyed my online education — I could stay up late and sleep in, instead of getting up at zero-dark-thirty for an 8 a.m. class!
 Seriously, online classes were the best fit for my learning style.

 In 2000-01, I served on the Youth Advisory Committee to the President’s Task Force on the Employment of Adults with Disabilities, and my Dad and I traveled to Washington, DC for several meetings.
 I was featured in a film about assistive technology produced by the Rocky Mountain ADA Center; appeared in a U.S. Department of Education poster about accessibility and accommodation in computer labs; was a national winner of a U.S. Department of Labor essay contest when I was 13; and won a C-SPAN essay contest when I was 18.

 In January 2010, I submitted an essay on the importance of healthcare reform for a scholarship award and I won!
 See more at http://www.1800wheelchair.com/scholarship-winter-2009/.

 For a Fall 2010 class, one assignment was to create an interactive online portfolio, to demonstrate how a student's previous experiences are related to possible future career goals: https://sites.google.com/site/portfoliobenjaminsnow/

 For my Master’s thesis, I researched how smartphones and tablets can increase the autonomy of people with developmental disabilities, and created a website to share my project with others: www.beingautonomous.com.

 It’s my hope that all people with disabilities can live the lives they want to live, and not be put away in “special” places!

-Would it make a positive difference if this was our attitude about all people with disabilities?
-This design is on a variety of products in our Online Store!
+Would it make a positive difference if the words on this poster reflected our attitudes and our actions toward all people with disabilities?
+This design is featured on a variety of products in our Online Store!